EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 In parallel computing, domain decomposition describes the methods used to split calculations across the cores being used by the simulation.
 How domain decomposition is handled varies from problem to problem.
-In the field of molecular dynamics (and, by extension, withing LAMMPS), this decomposition is done through spatial decomposition -- the simulation box is split up into a number of blocks, with each block being assigned to their own core.
+In the field of molecular dynamics (and, by extension, within LAMMPS), this decomposition is done through spatial decomposition -- the simulation box is split up into a number of blocks, with each block being assigned to their own core.

 By default, LAMMPS will split the simulation box into a number of equally sized blocks and assign one core per block.
 The amount of work that a given core needs to do is directly linked to the number of atoms within its part of the domain.
-If a system is of uniform density (i.e. if each block contains roughly the same number of particles), then each core will do roughly the same amount of work and will take roughly the same amount of time to calculate interactions and move their part of the system forward to the next timestep.
+If a system is of uniform density (i.e., if each block contains roughly the same number of particles), then each core will do roughly the same amount of work and will take roughly the same amount of time to calculate interactions and move their part of the system forward to the next timestep.
 If, however, your system is not evenly distributed, then you run the risk of having a number of cores doing all of the work while the rest sit idle.

 The system we have been simulating looks like this at the start of the simulation: